-You can aggregate this information by age, location, or care program to understand the needs of a specific population.
+You can aggregate this biometric information by age, location, or care program to understand the needs of a specific population.

 One example is monitoring the step counts of diabetic members to make sure they’re following physical activity guidelines set by their physicians.
 If a subset of members is falling behind, care managers can coordinate outreach to uncover any barriers and encourage members to work toward their step goals.

-Some digital health management apps offer integration with blood glucose monitors.
+Some digital health management apps offer integrations with blood glucose monitors.
 These integrations make it easier for members to log their blood glucose levels, and for them and their care managers to track glucose trends over time.
 It also reduces the number of times members have to enter duplicate data into the app, improving the likelihood of continued use.